Tim Benjamin

 Destined to be a ruler of mankind, Zeus sends his son Herakles with Hermes, as a test, to the distant mountain eyrie of the Titans Lady Royalty and Lady Tyranny, to discover which he will choose as the model for his own future rule.

 The narrative is based on an ancient Greek tale of the young Herakles’ choice between Virtue and Vice, which was popular in Renaissance art, and set as a cantata by Bach.
-This version adds a twenty-first century twist, framing the choice as between two extremes which the young Everyman Herakles rejects, to assert instead a mortal right to free self-determination.
+This version adds a twenty-first century twist, framing the choice as between two extremes which the

 The story is narrated by Time herself, and Herakles – still a boy at the time of this legend – is portrayed by a treble.
 They are joined by a cast of four soloists, for the roles of Zeus (bass), the mercurial Hermes (tenor), and the two terrifying Titans: Royalty (soprano) and Tyranny (mezzo-soprano), along with a large orchestra and SATB chorus, in a musical drama on a grand scale.